 Smiths Crossing Road is known as Bailey Bridge Road north of the bridge.
 Makes one wonder if this bridge was sometimes also known as Bailey Bridge.

 This bridge is a beautiful two-span pin connected Pratt through truss.
 V-lacing is present on the sway bracing, under the top chord and on vertical members.
 Each span is nine panels in length.
 The deck is currently asphalt on corrugated steel, resting on steel stringers.
 The deck is slowly falling apart.
 Lattice railings are still on the bridge, although sections are missing or falling off the bridge.
 Armco guardrails had also been added below the lattice.
-Eyebars on the bridge are the punched type.
+Both upset and loop-forged eyebars can be found on the bridge.
 The bridge sits on concrete abutments and piers.
 The bridge has rusted, but is still easily in the ballpark for restoration.
 Given the lack of multi-span truss bridges in Michigan, this bridge should be considered highly significant and given a high priority for rehabilitation.

 There has been some discussion in the past of routing a trail system over this bridge, with the bridge being restored for pedestrian use.
-None of these discussions have been serious yet, but this suggests a possible preservation scenario that would be worthwhile considering.
+These plans have advanced into a design stage as of 2021.